Eshan-Agarwal/AI-For-Medicine-Specialization/README.md

 # AI For Medicine Specialization
 This repo contains assignments and all workbooks of course AI For Medicine Specialization by deeplearning.ai.
-All course is fully provided by deeplearning.ai on Coursera.
+All course contents and assigments is fully provided by deeplearning.ai on [Coursera](https://www.coursera.org/specializations/ai-for-medicine).
 All assignments are done by me.

 # About this Specialization